Engineering

 One of the cleaner design decisions in the AI agent memory space has been Mem0's four-scope memory model.
 Every memory write is associated with at least one of:

-• user_id - memories that belong to a specific user, persisting across all sessions
+• user_id for memories that belong to a specific user and persist across all sessions,

-• agent_id - memories that belong to a specific agent instance
+• agent_id for memories that belong to a specific agent instance,

-• run_id / session_id - memories scoped to a single conversation or workflow run
+• run_id or session_id for memories scoped to a single conversation or workflow run, and

-• app_id / org_id - shared organizational context
+• app_id or org_id for a shared organizational context.

 These identifiers determine what gets retrieved at search time, and they compose.
 A query can scope to a specific user within a specific run, or retrieve all memories for a user across all runs.
 The retrieval pipeline handles the merge automatically, ranking user memories above session context above raw history.